fabiomnsantos/chile-earthquakes/README.md

 In this project, we __import, clean and do statistical analysis and visualizations__ of Chile's earthquake data from [Centro Sismológico Nacional](https://www.csn.uchile.cl) (CSN).
-We use two main datasets: Chile's major earthquakes (with magnitude grater thatn 7) and Chile's significant earthquake events (with magnitude greater or equal than 3).
+We use two main datasets: Chile's major earthquakes (with magnitude greater than 7) and Chile's significant earthquake events (with magnitude greater or equal than 3).

 To run it locally, make sure to do the following: